Submitty/submitty.github.io/_docs/grader/queue.md

 ### Opening new Queue
 ![](/images/queue/queue_new_queue.png)

-In order to open a new queue you need to toggle the filter settings1 From here enter a unique name which can be used to identify your queue.
+In order to open a new queue you need to toggle the filter settings.
+From here enter a unique name which can be used to identify your queue.
 Then for an added layer of security generate a code to prevent people who do not know the code from entering the queue.
 This code can